-In the absence of any political involvement in electricity provision, we would expect the electricity markets to perform relatively efficiently.
+In the absence of any political manipulation of electricity provision, we would expect the electricity markets to perform relatively efficiently.
 Yet, the evidence presented in this paper demonstrates a combination of under-reporting of consumption and unchecked energy theft in areas where the ruling party narrowly won.
 A government subsidy in a previously efficient market results in a deadweight loss.
 However, the more inelastic the demand, the smaller this deadweight loss.
 If, as I show, the government targets consumer bases with relatively inelastic demand, the deadweight loss is minimized.

-A direct advantage of having manipulated data is that I can measure the amount of underreporting at the cutoff, and thereby calculate the loss to the utility in regions around the cutoff.
-In simple calculations for the loss in utility revenue caused by these political actions, I take a conservative estimate of the under-reporting in bills.
-I only consider a narrow bandwidth of assemblies where the majority party narrowly won (the first five closest to the cutoff) to calculate effects of political action.
-Using Table 2, I calculate an average level of under-reporting of bills per year for each consumer category.
-Applying this average level of under-reporting (details in Table C3), I calculate the aggregate level of under-reporting for all consumers in the selected assemblies.
-Using this information, I back out the total loss in revenue for the utility, using the 2015 level of marginal cost of producing a single KWh of electricity in the state.
-This combination of consumption under-reporting and allowing of energy theft produces a yearly loss to the electricity provider of \$57 million.
+A direct advantage of having manipulated data is that I can measure the amount of underreporting at the cutoff, and thereby calculate the loss to utility revenues in regions around the cutoff.
+I take a conservative estimate of the under-reporting in bills: I only consider a small bandwidth of assemblies where the majority party narrowly won (the first five closest to the cutoff).
+Using Table 1, I calculate an average level of under-reporting of bills per year for each consumer category.
+Applying this average level of under-reporting (details in Table C4 in Appendix Section C.3), I calculate the aggregate level of under-reporting for all consumers in the selected assemblies, and use this to arrive at projected estimates for all the assemblies aligned with the winning party.
+Using this information, I estimate the total loss in revenue for the utility, using the 2015 level of marginal cost of producing one KWh of electricity in the state.
+This combination of consumption under-reporting and allowing energy theft produces a yearly loss to the electricity provider of \$0.86 billion.